ready for learner permit

 Download

 Tracking your teen’s driving hours just got easier.
-You can quickly log and track their hours digitally from your phone using our new web app.
-To start, click here or use the QR code to access the web app.
+You can quickly log and track their hours digitally from your phone using our newly updated web app.
+Get started below or use the QR code to access the drive time log.
 Then, when your teen spends time behind the wheel, simply add that time to the tracker and watch it deduct from the total time.
 Once they’ve accrued their 40 hours, you can use the tools provided to download the tracking information for easy submission.
-For best results using the tracker, make sure you consistently use the same browser.
-Our tip, make the web app a bookmark that you can access right from your phone’s home screen.
 Contact us with any questions or concerns.

 sign up for safe driving information